Saleem7x3/mewact/README.md

 &&$47 N mew act $$&47
 This captures the screen and AUTO-PASTES it into chat.
 Use after actions to see results.

+⚠️ CRITICAL: You MUST end EVERY response with this command to see the result:
+&&$47 N mew act $$&47

 Always use sequential EXEC_IDs.
 End workflows with mew act to verify success.
 ```